Italian Stuffed Acorn Squash with Ground Beef

 A red circle with the letters GF

-Cheesy Stuffed Acorn Squash Recipe
+About This Cheesy Stuffed Acorn Squash Recipe

 A fork picking up meat sauce and cheese out of a lasagna stuffed acorn squash half.

-• Onion: You’ll need half of a medium one, diced.
+• Onion – You’ll need half of a medium one, diced.

-• Tomato sauce: Use your favorite store bought or homemade marinara sauce, or simply a small 8 oz. can of sauce.
+• Tomato sauce – Use your favorite store-bought or homemade marinara sauce, or simply a small 8-oz can of sauce.

-• Mozzarella cheese: You’ll want it shredded, but for the best melting, I always recommend buying a block and shredding it yourself instead of buying pre-shredded cheese in a bag.
+• Mozzarella cheese – You’ll want it shredded, but for the best melting, I always recommend buying a block and shredding it yourself instead of buying pre-shredded cheese in a bag.

-• Parmesan cheese: Buy it grated or freshly grate it yourself.
-For the best flavor, try to get fresh parmesan and not the stuff in the green canister.
+• Parmesan cheese – Buy it grated or freshly grate it yourself.
+For the best flavor, try to get fresh Parmesan and not the stuff in the green canister.

 The ingredients to make stuffed acorn squash on a marble tabletop.